teksongeap/tek-custom-ebook-reader/README.md

 ## とく Ebook Reader

-とく Ebook Reader is a customized browser ebook reader for Japanese reading, progress tracking, and dictionary lookup workflows.
+とく Ebook Reader is a customized browser ebook reader for multilanguage reading, progress tracking, and dictionary lookup workflows.
 It is based on [TTU Reader](https://github.com/ttu-ttu/ebook-reader) and keeps compatibility with TTU-style book data and the default `ttu-reader-data` storage root.

-The app runs fully in the browser, can be installed as a PWA, and is designed to work well with extensions such as Yomitan, DeepL, and Read Aloud.
-Now with reader reference layer.
+The app runs fully in the browser (can be used offline), can be installed as a PWA, and is designed to work well with extensions such as Yomitan, DeepL, and Read Aloud.
+Now with reader reference layer, so that you have functioning search and a Table of Contents that fully respects the hierarchy of the EPUB's original table of contents, so this isn't just some fancy light novel slop funnel.
 Enjoy, king.

 ## Features